yxlxu/yxlxu/README.md

-- 👋 Hi, I’m Lily, and my Chinese name is Yongxin Xu
+- 👋 Hi, I’m Yongxin(Lily) Xu
-- 👀 I’m interested in software development and data visualization.
+- 👀 I’m a Computer Science major student with an interest in web development.
-- 📫 How to reach me? yxlxu@ucdavis.edu